Akylbek04/Weather-App/README.md

 1.Weather App

-  This is a simple weather application built using Python, Django, and a weather API.
+  This is a weather application built using Python, Django, and a weather API.
 The app allows users to search for weather information of a location by making API requests to a weather API and displaying the results in a user-friendly format.

 2.Features